The Open Gate Brewery Dublin: the experimental brewery by Guinness

 It does if you love beer and you want a different experience.
 It does not worth it if you are not particularly fond of craft beers and if the idea of not eating it’s uninspiring.
 Also take into account that the Open Gate works just like a pub and children under 18 cannot enter.
 If you love well-poured pint of Guinness then you should definitely read my article on how to pour a Guinness following the six official rules.

-[The pictures are copyright of Guinness Irlanda and cannot be used, same for the content]
+[The pictures are copyright of Guinness Ireland and cannot be used]